 Procedure Rules are the bedrock of Expert Witness work and compliance is mandatory.
 The Civil Procedure Rules (CPR) are deceptively simple and can trap the unwary.

-The 60th update to CPR, introduced in April 2013, was designed to aid the enforcement of the Rules - adding to The Overriding Objective the phrase “enforcing compliance with rules, practice directions and orders”.
+The 60th update to CPR, introduced in April 2013, was designed to aid the enforcement of the Rules – adding to The Overriding Objective the phrase “enforcing compliance with rules, practice directions and orders”.
+It has since been further developed.

 The Jackson Reforms have imposed new requirements on Solicitors and Experts and we can see from the Mitchell and Durrant cases that the costs of failing to comply can be far reaching.